 IT PROVES ALL GAY MALES ARE FEMME

-We consider this a myth even though it is best classified as a societal bias against homosexuality as well as strong levels of sexim, misandry and gender norms.
-Most unfortunate is that this belief is shared and repeated by both straights and gays alike.
+We consider this a myth even though it is best classified as a societal bias against homosexuality and strong levels of sexism, misandry, and gender norms.
+Unfortunately, this belief is shared and repeated by both straight and gays.

-Logically, gender expression and non-conformance is varied within our community but so are sexual roles.
-From power bottoms to submissive tops, gay males have the luxury of performing any and all sexual acts to the degree of our particular liking.
-Enjoying being the receptive partner during anal sex says absolutly nothing about the gender presentation of the bottom, or the top for that matter.
-We like what we like, because we like it.
+Logically, gender expression and non-conformance are varied within our community but so are sexual roles.
+From power bottoms to submissive tops, gay males have the luxury of performing any sexual acts to the degree of our particular liking.
+Enjoying being the receptive partner during anal sex says absolutely nothing about the gender presentation of the bottom or the top for that matter.
+We like what we like because we like it.